 Dogs: lost and stray

-A stray dog can only be collected once contained.
+A stray dog can only be collected once contained, alternatively a stray dog can be taken to our reception centre by appointment.
 All stray dogs are checked for identification and micro-chips and the council keeps a register of all lost and found dogs to aid reuniting them.

-By law, dogs over 8 weeks old should be micro-chipped.
+By law, dogs over 8 weeks old must be micro-chipped.
 The microchip should hold the owner's most up to date contact details in an approved database.
 If a dog without a microchip is found or reported to us, we will work with the owner to ensure that it is micro chipped as appropriate.

 If you can't find the owner, please call us on 01354 654321.
 Outside of normal working hours (09:00 - 16:00 Monday to Friday, 09:00 - noon Saturday) it may take longer to speak to someone, but please hold the line and listen to all options carefully.
 You can also use our online form, but please note this is only monitored during our normal working hours.

 We are able to provide a stray dog collection service during normal office hours.
 Out of hours we provide a stray dog reception centre, where dogs can be taken to by appointment.